Bellspringsteen/Bellspringsteen.github.io/_posts/2021-5-30-BunkBeds.md

 1. Designed bed in Fusion360.
 All 2x4's.
 2. I used the Kreg Pocket Hole System (<a href="https://amzn.to/34AIQ3F">https://amzn.to/34AIQ3F</a>) with 1.5" coarse screws (<a href="https://amzn.to/34yPV4O">https://amzn.to/34yPV4O</a>).
 The system makes it pretty easy to screw together 2x4's and make strong and attractive joints.
-3. I didnt model out the fasteners, but I should have.
-If I had I would have thought through the fastening better and placed pocked holes where they couldnt be seen.
+3. Bought the wood, Mahogany, from local building supply.
+4. Used speed square to measure and mark lines (<a href="https://amzn.to/3vFKX21">https://amzn.to/3vFKX21</a>)  and used ~100$ chop saw from amazon (<a href="https://amzn.to/34CBoFm">https://amzn.to/34CBoFm</a>) to cut the pieces to size from the plans.
+5. Squirted wood glue ( <a href="https://amzn.to/3fFF937">https://amzn.to/3fFF937</a>) into the joints and then tightened the pocket screws, no clamps required.
-4. Kreg recommends using fine thread screws for hardwood, but Amazon didnt have the 1.5" fine thread screws.
+Note:  Kreg recommends using fine thread screws for hardwood, but Amazon didnt have the 1.5" fine thread screws.
 In mahogony the coarse screws worked fine and didnt split the wood.
 I drilled pilot holes on a few joints where the wood was particularly tough, but otherwise just used the jig without pilot holes.

 ## Pics